-You can find the Texas rules on this at the Texas Ethics Commission page on Political Advertising, especially on What You Need To Know.
+You can find the Texas rules on this at the Texas Ethics Commission page on Political Advertising.
 Most literature and stickers does need information about who paid for them.
 Signs also need a notice not to be placed in a highway right of way.

 How do I get on the Democratic Primary ballot?

 File this form (instructions are on page 2).
-For 2014, filing began on November 9, 2013, and ended on December 9, 2013.
-(Precinct Chairs are not considered as public officers for this purpose; they began filing on September 10, with the same ending date.)
+For 2016, filing for public office begins on November 14, 2015, and ends on December 14, 2015.
+(Precinct Chairs are not considered as public officers for this purpose; they began filing on September 15, with the same ending date on December 14, 2015.)

 The form must be notarized.
 (The DCDP office usually has a notary present -- but please call first to confirm.)

 Where do I file for office?

 "The application is filed with the county chair for the single-county district offices, county and precinct offices.
 The application is filed with the state chair if the office sought is a multi-county district office or state office."
 For Dallas County, we will accept your filings at the Dallas County Democratic Party office.

 When do I file for office?